REPORT FOR THE PERIOD FROM 1 JANUARY 2021 TO

-The remuneration for key management personnel comprises fixed components, a variable cash component, unitbased components and employee benefits.
-A significant proportion of key management personnel’s remuneration is in the form of variable compensation, awarded in a combination of short-term and long-term incentives, in keeping with the principle that the interests of key management personnel align with those of Unitholders and that the remuneration framework links rewards to corporate and individual performance.
+Remuneration of key management personnel comprises fixed components, a variable cash component, Unit-based components and employee benefits.
+A significant proportion of key management personnel’s remuneration is in the form of variable compensation, awarded in a combination of short-term and long-term incentives, in keeping with the principle that the interests of the key management personnel should be aligned with those of Unitholders and that the remuneration framework should link rewards to business and individual performance

 A. Fixed Components: